MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-performance-enhancements/includes/3-memory-feedback-exercise.md

 ## Exercise - Memory grant feedback persistence

 The SQL Server 2022 feature that you're reviewing is memory grant feedback persistence.
-After you test the memory grant, wtest the persistence.
+After you test the memory grant, test the persistence.

 1. To test the persistence, clear the plan cache.
 In previous versions, clearing the plan cache lost the memory grant feedback.
-Execute the following script in SSMS.
+Run the following script in SSMS.

     ```sql
     USE [WideWorldImportersDW];